salihmarangoz/capsicum_superellipsoid_detector/MEETING_NOTES.md

   - `2020-07-15-16-22-45.bag` There is depth and rgb data, but arm never stops moving.
 I will use this dataset and try syncronizing via timestamps.
 - Pull request: https://github.com/Eruvae/ur_with_cam_gazebo/pull/1
 - Pull request: https://gitlab.igg.uni-bonn.de/phenorob/cp1/roi-viewpoint-planning/agrobot_mrcnn_ros/-/merge_requests/1
 - PROBLEM:  There is a problem here.
 Feeding all images to DL model is not a good method.
-First RGB and Depth images should be synchronized, then RGB image should be processed via DL model, then achieved ROI and non-ROI RGBD data should be inserted into two different Octomaps.
+Firstly, RGB and Depth images should be synchronized, then RGB image should be processed via DL model, then achieved ROI and non-ROI RGBD data should be inserted into two different Octomaps.
 I can proceed with this initial thought but I have experienced many outliers with DL experiment.
 - PROBLEM: DL solutions should be scale-invarient as much as possible but the given model is not capable in this context.
-Also detects mostly red peppers compared to others.
+Also the current model detects mostly red peppers compared to others.
 - QUESTION: Mask values differ between 0 and 255, and they are not binary.
 Does this information means ROI probability for the corresponding pixel?
 Should I use this as ROI probability or occupancy probability?

 ```